 We put Him on when we are at home, whether on our own or with the families He has given us.

 We put Him on when we are away from home, at work or school or church or the shops, visiting friends and family.

 We put Him on, and the world sees who we are wearing – It is armor for a reason.

 Let us be encouraged to make sure we are putting on our Lord, the armor of light, at all points in our lives.

 * Father God,

 Please help us to remember that we represent You on this earth.

-Please help us to hallow (bear well) Your Name.
+Please help us to bear Your Name well, with honor.

-Please help us to promote You and Your Word, to uphold Your laws and teach people of Your steadfast love and faithfulness.
+Please help us to promote You and Your word, to uphold Your law of love, to teach people of You and Your grace and mercy to us.

-We love You Lord God, thank You for Jesus!
+We love You Lord God – Thank You for saving us!